 // Posted by:

-Total reported sales for all switch categories in North America for Q3’14 were 1% more than the previous quarter and 5% below the third quarter of 2013.
-Sales units for Q3’14 was 9% below units sold in Q2’14 and 12% less than Q3’13.
-Keep reading...
+Total reported sales for all switch types in North America for Q4 of 2014 were 1% less than the previous quarter and 4% above the fourth quarter of 2014.
+Sales units for Q4 2015 came in 14% below units sold in Q3 2015 and 9% more than Q4 of 2014.

 Switches are available at TTI Inc. from industry leading manufacturers.
 TTI is an authorized distributor for many switch manufacturers including: C&K Components, Carling Technologies, Honeywell, Omron,